Division of Water and Power

 It is the mission of the Division of Water and Power (DWP) to promote self-determination, economic opportunities, and public safety through the sound management of irrigation, dam, and power facilities owned by the Bureau of Indian Affairs.

 In support of this mission, DWP is committed to: 1) Hiring, training and retaining highly qualified personnel to manage, operate, maintain and construct/rehabilitate DWP infrastructure and to conduct financial matters that support these activities; 2) Providing our stakeholders with quality services and improved accountability, including protecting and preserving life, property and trust resources; 3) Promoting the transfer of management, administration, operation, maintenance and/or rehabilitation of irrigation, dam and power facilities to tribes, irrigators and/or water users associations; 4) Fostering communication, cooperation, and consultation among federal, state, tribal and local organizations related to irrigation, power and dam safety activities; 5) Promoting state-of-the-art technologies to improve the management and conservation of water resources in a sustainable manner, while maximizing the economic benefits to our stakeholders; and 6) Approaching all tasks with a “can-do” attitude, encouraging modern business practices and innovative business techniques to meet the ever-changing needs of our stakeholders.

 The DWP is executed under the direction of two different Deputy Directors of the BIA: 1) the Deputy Bureau Director – Trust Services oversees the DWP Central Office functions; and 2) the Deputy Bureau Director – Field Operations oversees the Regional Office and local Irrigation and Power Project and Safety of Dams functions.
 The program is responsible for the management, operation, maintenance, and asset management of BIA owned irrigation and power projects, and under the safety of dams portion, for maintenance and rehabilitation of dams on Indian lands (not just BIA owned).
 This program receives just under $50 million Congressional appropriated funds annually and generates revenues for the irrigation and power projects of $80 to 90 million annually.

 The Central Office staff provide policy, oversight, advisory, and technical support to Regions and Agencies on Water Resources, Irrigation, Power, and Safety of Dams.
-Central Office staff are located at:
+Central Office staff are located at the following: